AutoSourceID-FeatureExtractor. Optical image analysis using a two-step mean variance estimation network for feature estimation and uncertainty characterisation: Discussion on PSF

 \section{Discussion on PSF}

-For many years, the Point Spread Function (PSF) has been an essential tool for astronomers to estimate the flux of sources in astronomical images accurately.
+For many years, the point spread function has been an essential tool for astronomers to estimate the flux of sources in astronomical images accurately.
 The PSF describes the spread of light from a point source in the image, and its knowledge helps to separate sources that are close together and deconvolve the PSF effects from the measured flux.

 However, traditional methods for flux estimation relying on knowledge of the PSF have several limitations.
 In crowded regions with closely spaced sources, it can be challenging to accurately separate the sources and estimate their fluxes, even with knowledge of the PSF.
 Furthermore, for observations with varying PSFs across the image, PSF information may not be readily available or accurate, leading to inaccuracies in flux estimation.

-This paper explores the possibility of estimating the flux of astronomical sources without explicit knowledge of the Point Spread Function (PSF).
+This paper explores the possibility of estimating the flux of astronomical sources without explicit knowledge of the PSF.
 We leverage regression algorithms, a subset of machine learning techniques, to model the inherent distribution of sources in an image to predict their fluxes.
 These algorithms offer a complementary approach to traditional methods, demonstrating the ability to adapt and provide precise flux estimates across various astronomical datasets.

-It's essential to consider, however, that while machine learning offers considerable benefits and possibilities, its effectiveness depends on the training data's quality and the chosen model's appropriateness.
-Despite these advancements, the value of PSF information in flux estimation shouldn't be undermined, as it still serves a critical role in numerous scenarios.
+It is essential to consider, however, that while machine learning offers considerable benefits and possibilities, its effectiveness depends on the training data's quality and the chosen model's appropriateness.
+Despite these advancements, the value of PSF information in flux estimation should not be undermined, as it still serves a critical role in numerous scenarios.